OneMerceGroup/personalbridge/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Design, sell, and print personal products faster plugin for WooCommerce with PersonalBridge
+A plugin for WooCommerce with PersonalBridge help design, sell, and print personal products faster.

 == Description ==
 The <strong>PersonalBridge</strong> is a plugin for WooCommerce, this plugin allows you sell personalized print-on-demand products on WooComemrce.
 Your customer can change text, change clipart, upload custom photo and live preview before buying.